vector623/vector623.github.io/_posts/2018-06-25-devils-dictionary.markdown

 Cloud, as in computing - Another name for someone else's computer.

+Bitcoin - a digital currency, presumed to be immune to inflation, based on the strength of its underlying mathematical theorems

 ## D ##

 Data Lake - the cloud's version of My Documents.